 THE INFORMATION BELOW IS INTENDED AS A GUIDE TO HELP YOU PLAN THE COSTS OF TRANSPORTING YOUR GOLF CLUBS ON HOLIDAY.
 ALWAYS CHECK WITH THE AIRLINE BEFORE MAKING A BOOKING AS WE CANNOT BE HELD RESPONSIBLE FOR ANY ERRORS OR CHANGES TO THE INFORMATION BELOW.

-British Airways - Will only accept golfing equipment if it is packed appropriately to safeguard against damage, in a recognised bag or case, the total weight not exceeding 23Kg.
+British Airways - Will only accept golfing equipment if it is packed in a recognised bag to safeguard against damage, with the total weight not exceeding 23Kg, and with maximum dimensions no greater than 190cm x 75cm x 65cm.
 If the total number of checked bags is more than your free checked allowance, then you will be required to pay an extra bag charge.
-Please note that a large golfing umbrella counts as one item of baggage.
+Please note that a large golfing umbrella carried separately counts as one item of baggage.

-Easyjet - Charges £27 per set of golf clubs if these are pre-booked or £35 if you pay the charge at the airport.
-This payment increases your total luggage weight limit, including golf equipment, to 32kg.
+Easyjet - Golf clubs up to 20Kg, cost £30 per set if these are pre-booked or £40 if you pay the charge at the airport.

 Thomsonfly - Thomsonfly will make a charge for the carriage of golf clubs, and these must be pre-booked via their call centre in order to guarantee their carriage.
 Please note that if you are travelling on a package holiday flying with Thomson, then you must book carriage of your sports equipment 2 - 3 months before departure.

 TUI Fly - Golf equipment up to 20 kilos is carried for a non-refundable fee of 65€ per sector and must be pre-registered on their website, or by calling their Service Centre.
 For golf baggage that is not pre-registered, the respective airline will charge a processing fee at check-in.